digmen/digmen/README.md

 ---

 ## 👨‍💻 About Me
-Frontend-разработчик с **2-летним коммерческим опытом**.
-Создаю **веб-приложения и мобильные приложения** на React и React Native / Expo.
+I'm a Frontend Developer with 2 years of commercial experience, specializing in creating modern web and mobile applications using React and React Native / Expo.
 **Short in English:**
 I’m a **Frontend Developer** focused on building modern, high-performance web and mobile apps.
 I love working with **Next.js, Vue, and Tailwind CSS**, and I’m passionate about **clean UI & automation**.